Defense and Hardware Assurance

 Defense applications that require hardware assurance and long lifecycles are and ideal fit for FPGA and eFPGA solutions.
 FPGA or eFPGA based designs can be customized at development time and upgraded post deployment to add new features and functionality.
 This is particularly important because security measures degrade over long periods of time when they are susceptible to outside threats.
 Reprogramming an FPGAs or eFPGAs allow a design to be adapted to changing threat profiles and to new attack methods by adding or modifying an IP block specifically designed to combat those vulnerabilities.
 Critical IP blocks can be added very late or remotely in the field which ensures that the majority of the manufacturing and supply chain will never come into contact with these critical IP blocks, even in their encrypted form.

 The Speedster7t FPGA family is optimized for high-bandwidth workloads and eliminates the performance bottlenecks associated with traditional FPGAs.
-Built on TSMC’s 7nm FinFET process, Speedster7t FPGAs feature a revolutionary new 2D network-on-chip (NoC), an array of new machine learning processors (MLPs) optimized for high-bandwidth and artificial intelligence/machine learning (AI/ML) workloads, high-bandwidth GDDR6 interfaces, 400G Ethernet and PCI Express Gen5 ports — all interconnected to deliver ASIC-level performance while retaining the full programmability of FPGAs.
+Built on the TSMC 7nm FinFET process, Speedster7t FPGAs feature a revolutionary new 2D network-on-chip (2D NoC), an array of new machine learning processors (MLPs) optimized for high-bandwidth and artificial intelligence/machine learning (AI/ML) workloads, high-bandwidth GDDR6 interfaces, 400G Ethernet and PCI Express Gen5 ports.
+The 2D NoC connects all of the interfaces to over 80 access points in the FPGA fabric to deliver ASIC-level performance while retaining the full programmability of FPGAs.
 Get started today with the VectorPath accelerator card, featuring the Speedster7t FPGA.

 Hardware Assurance Risks